 Prior to a conciliation or inspection, a builder will receive a list of the items that will be included as part of the conciliation/inspection and confirmation from the Warranty Services Representative on how the inspection will proceed (i.e. virtually, in-person or a combination).
 The builder will be asked to participate in the virtual inspection.
 The homeowner and builder will be contacted separately by a Tarion representative prior to the inspection to discuss the items that will be reviewed during the inspection.

-A Warranty Assessment Report will be issued to both the homeowner and the builder after the inspection, outlining the warranty assessment for the items that were viewed during the inspection.
+A Conciliation Assessment Report will be issued to both the homeowner and the builder after the inspection, outlining the warranty assessment for the items that were viewed during the inspection.
 The assessment will indicate whether the item was viewed virtually or in-person.
 The builder will then have the post-conciliation repair period (30 days) to address any warranted items.
-At this time, Tarion is assessing chargeability at the claim inspection (if one takes place) based on whether the builder repaired the warranted defects prior to a claim inspection being conducted by Tarion.
-Please refer to our COVID-19 Temporary Supplement to Builder Bulletin 20 for more information.
+Please note that Tarion moved the chargeability assessment back to the time of conciliation effective November 29, 2021 and added a new temporary COVID-19 exception to chargeability to address issues with supply chains, material shortages and trades as a result of the COVID-19 pandemic.
+The change in chargeability assessment timing took effect on November 29, 2021.
+This new temporary exception to chargeability applies to conciliations conducted by Tarion on or after November 29, 2021.
+Please refer to the COVID-19 Temporary Supplement to Registrar Bulletin 04 (Effective Nov.
+29, 2021) for more information.

 Unavoidable Delays / Closings / PDIs

-The timing of remobilization and the Second Notice for Unavoidable Delays should not be governed by whether the ‘outbreak” itself continues or whether the Government of Ontario’s emergency order is still in place.
+The timing of remobilization and the Second Notice for Unavoidable Delays should not be governed by whether the ‘outbreak” itself continues or whether the Government of Ontario’s emergency declaration and stay-at-home order is still in place.
 The COVID-19 outbreak is an Unavoidable Delay event and it is the impacts of the outbreak on the delivery of the home (including the remobilization period) which determine when the Second Notice should be sent.
-For example, if the vendor has made the assessment of the impacts and believes the impediments to closing are removed, it is permissible to send out the Second Notice -- even if the emergency order has not yet been lifted or even after it has been lifted -- so long as the order itself does not prevent or impact the delivery of the home.
+For example, if the vendor has made the assessment of the impacts and believes the impediments to closing are removed, it is permissible to send out the Second Notice.

 Do not send out the Second Notice until you are ready.
 You must take this exercise seriously and act prudently but reasonably in assessing the extra time needed.